wpqs/MSDNOvaryVis/README.md

 # MSDNOvaryVis
-Source code and resources needed to build the projects described in the following MSDN Magazine articles by Will Stott:
+Source code and resources needed to build the projects described in the following MSDN Magazine articles by Will Stott.
+Each project is complete in its own right and the later ones build on the earlier ones.

 ## MSDN.OvaryVis Mag Article Dec18
 ### Article